 ECHO underway, posted Friday, November 26, 2010

-The image for this post is available at Connecticut History Online.
+The image for this post is available at Connecticut History Illustrated.

 … there was another form of Thanksgiving entertainment.
-After their day of feasting in 1879, Bridgeporters could stroll to Main Street for an evening performance not at a theater but at ., “the combination clothiers.”
+After their day of feasting in 1879, Bridgeporters could stroll to Main Street for an evening performance not at a theater but at Foster, Besse & Co., “the combination clothiers.”

 John E. Foster, of Bridgeport, and Lyman W. Besse, of West Virginia, established their men’s and boy’s clothing in September 1877, and by 1884 had partnered with other individuals to create a chain of stores throughout New England—some ten in all.
 Eventually, this enterprise included 41 stores stretching from the East Coast to the Mississippi River.
 The last store closed in 1948.

 That evening’s entertainment included popular dramatic scenes and songs not necessarily suitable to young children, despite the inclusion of “Cinderella!” with a cast of thirty youngsters on the bill.
 The “Ghost Scene from Hamlet”?
 Very scary.
 “Villikins and His Dinah”?
 An old English ballad (sung to the tune of “Sweet Betsy from Pike”) about a daughter taking poison rather than obey her father’s wishes for her to marry.
 The children’s nightmares that night didn’t come from overeating.